Glossary of General Terms

 A method of mathematically manipulating data to store the same information in less physical space on a tape or hard drive, or to transfer it over the Internet in less time.
 For most types of compressed files and communications, methods are used that will allow the data to be uncompressed to exactly what it was before compression.
 Photographs, movies, and audio files achieve a higher level of compression by permanently reducing the quality, usually imperceptibly.

-The box that contains the hardware to run your programs and store your data, as well as ports and slots for connecting peripherals and communicating with other computers.
+The box that contains the hardware to run programs and store data, as well as ports and slots for connecting peripherals and communicating with other computers.
 Today, although this box forms the central part of a versatile business, communications, and entertainment system, we still call it a "computer" because of its origin as a device that merely performed mathematical computations.

 A text file that a web site puts on your computer to record information about what you did on the site.
 When you visit the web site again, the site can then pull that file from your computer to figure out who you are, and display things as they were before.
 Cookies are sometimes derided as a security threat, because web sites can read cookies left on your computer by other web sites, although cookies were originally designed not to allow this.
 The consequences are, theoretically, that a malicious web site can gain a saved password or other personal information you used on a legitimate site, which you did not intend for the malicious web site to have.